LaraHendry/homework2/README.md

+## Summary

+This repo contains code for the QE foundation assessment 2.

+Cypress is used for writing tests and the tests are in Javascript.

+The tests check the saucedemo website covering:
+- user login
+- purchasing item

-## Install
+## Install dependencies

+Run command: npm i

-Install BDD dependencies
+BDD dependencies in use:

-npm install @badeball/cypress-cucumber-preprocessor --save-dev npm install --save-dev @bahmutov/cypress-esbuild-preprocessor esbuild npm install --save-dev @cypress/webpack-preprocessor webpack
+npm install --save-dev @badeball/cypress-cucumber-preprocessor npm install --save-dev @bahmutov/cypress-esbuild-preprocessor esbuild npm install --save-dev @cypress/webpack-preprocessor webpack

 View cypress.config.js and package.json for configuration

+## Open cypress

+Run command: npx cypress open

+Cypress menu will open, select e2e testing and preferred browser View test steps in modal